 The Fuego Flats desert course that makes up Tempus Fugit is one of the most popular spots on Zwift, so I’m pretty sure every one of you has been there.
 The course for Thursday is two laps – so from the Fuego Flats pens it’s a 2.4km lead-in, up and around the cool futuristic building in Saddle Springs (the LAX control tower), back and through the start/finish arch, around the loop and back through the start/finish to complete the first of two laps.
 This is a fairly long TTT at 37.1km, but it is fast… very fast.
 A top-flight Espresso team will average 50kph and be done in 45 minutes… while the slowest Mocha team will be in and out in just over an hour.

 What to ride?

-Here are some recommendations on equipment at various levels:
+Here are the recommendations at various levels:

 - Level 6 Zwift Aero frame and DT Swiss ARC 62 wheels